 The Nameless One of Planescape: Torment gained immortality, but at the cost of his memory, which he periodically loses.
 Each reincarnation develops its own brand new personality, which is often insane.
 One of them was awesomely so.
 Another, one of the most dangerous, was mostly sane, but had the little problem of being a complete sociopath.

-Final Fantasy VII has its own version; being injected with Jenova cells makes you powerful, but it also leaves you vulnerable to becoming Brainwashed and Crazy - which is what happened to Sephiroth (though it only started when he learned the truth).
+Final Fantasy VII has its own version; being injected with Jenova cells makes you powerful, but it also leaves you vulnerable to becoming Brainwashed and Crazy -a which is what happened to Sephiroth (though it only started when he learned the truth).
 And Cloud.

 Before Crisis plays the traditional version of it.
 After summoning Zirconaide, Fuhito's body is transformed as the as-of-yet incomplete summon expresses itself through him.
 He becomes incredibly powerful, but only retains a bit of whatever sanity he had left (he was kind of a Hojo Jr. already)

 Interestingly enough, the only person that doesn't go crazy from Jenova cells is Zack.
 And we all know how that ended.

 In addition, once Cloud is able to overcome the Jenova cells in his body, he never goes crazy again.

 Although it is never specified if the Jenova cells caused Hojo to be brainwashed, his injecting himself with Jenova's cells (with an amount that obviously was a much larger amount than that of a SOLDIER) certainly caused Hojo to become a lot more crazy.